jameshartig/portluck/README.md

 ## Todo ##

 * Do not require the first socket character to be "{"
-* Default to TCP socket after a certain amount of milliseconds
-* Look at the full line to determine if HTTP connection instead of the first char
+* Look at the full line to determine if HTTP connection instead of the first word
 * Support UDP sockets as well

 By [James Hartig](https://github.com/fastest963/)